git/git.github.io/rev_news/drafts/edition-114.md

 + [Code review antipatterns](https://www.chiark.greenend.org.uk/~sgtatham/quasiblog/code-review-antipatterns/)
-  for the dark side developers, a joke article by Simon Tatham (don’t do the things described in this article).
+  for the dark side developers, a joke article by Simon Tatham (don’t do any of the things described in this article).

 <!---
 __Easy watching__